EDWARD LAMBERT

 (Scene 10) Taking off his disguise, Vindicio dresses the King's corpse in Caria's clothes.
 The Prince arrives celebrating his release from prison and wanting Caria killed because of the trick she played on him.
 He employs Vindicio for the job (not knowing they are one and the same) so Vindicio pretends to kill the sleeping Caria.
 The Prince is concerned to find that the corpse is not Caria's but that of the King.

 Others arrive on the scene.
 'Caria' is implicated in the King's murder for it appears "she" must have carried out the crime and fled in the King's clothes.
-To everyone's relief, the Prince is proclaimed the new king and festivities are ordered.
+To everyone's relief, t

 (Scene 11) While the Prince's "coronation" is in progress, Virginia prepares to participate in the final act of vengeance.
 The company dance a masque during which the Prince's throat is cut.
 Spurio proclaims himself king but the dying Prince draws a pistol and shoots him dead.
 Vindicio now hails Antonio as the new ruler and boasts about killing the old King.
 Antonio declares, "You that would murder him would murder me!" and runs his sword through Vindicio.